Anonymous app Whisper lays off 20% of staff to survive

 “We have been very focused on getting the company cash flow positive” Whisper CEO Michael Hayward tells TechCrunch.
 14 of Whisper’s 71 employees are being laid off, with a concentration in its editorial team that needs less staff now that machine learning can help repackage Whisper’s user content for distribution by other media outlets.

-Whisper’s COO Jaime Mendez is also leaving the company in a mutual decision after he was promoted from head of product to the arduous operating officer roll last year.
+Whisper’s COO Jaime Mendez is also leaving the company in a mutual decision after he was promoted from head of product to the arduous operating officer role last year.
 He was formerly the GM of Zynga’s popular FarmVille 2 game.

 Hayward tells me Whisper now has 20 million monthly active users across its app and site, giving it a modest base to monetize through a larger focus on programmatic ads, which earn much more than its sponsored content deals with big brands.
 Including its embeddable widgets, Whisper sees 30 million viewers a month, and 250 million if you count those it reaches via Facebook and other social networks.
 The emphasis on externally sourced programmatic ads also led to layoffs in the ad sales team.